neurodata/connectomic-heritability/docs/slides/dbo/dbo.md

 - Known as independence testing
 - Test statistic: _distance correlation (dcorr)_
-- Implication if true: there exists an associational heritability.
+- Implication if false: there exists an associational heritability.

 ---